 Here is a preconception health guide that you can print and start thinking about at your next doctor’s appointment.

-See how much you know about preconception health with this quiz from the Office of Women’s Health.
+Check out more information about preconception health with this webpage from the Office of Women’s Health.

 Preparing Your Body

 You can start protecting your baby from birth defects by taking 400 mcg of folic acid every day long before you plan on getting pregnant.
 Talk to your doctor about your folic acid needs.
 You may need more if you have certain medical conditions.

 - A prenatal vitamin.

 - Leafy green vegetables (spinach, collard greens, and kale) and asparagus.

 - Enriched orange juice, flour, and cereals (make sure to check the nutrition label).